top of page

 • Establish your personal salary range so you’re not caught off guard

-2. Prepare Your Case: Show Your Value
+2. Prepare Your Case: How to Show Your Value in Salary Talks

 When it’s time to make the ask, you need more than confidence—you need evidence.